Tips to Partially Withdraw Your Pension Fund (NPS): What You Need to Know

 • Skill Development or Re-skilling: For expenses incurred for skill development or re-skilling activities.

-• Establishment of a Venture or Start-up: For meeting expenses related to the establishment of your own venture or start-up.
+• Establishment of a Venture or Start-up: For meeting expenses related to the starting your own venture or start-up.

-You must submit a self-declaration stating the purpose of the withdrawal.
+You must submit a self-declaration stating the withdrawal’s purpose.

 How to Apply for Partial Withdrawal